Why I like clever lies better than obvious lies

 Have you ever watched “The Sting” one of the classic movies from Hollywood?
 I believe it’s a masterpiece of a con-game movie.
 If I were the gang boss tricked by Paul Newman and Robert Redford in the movie, I wouldn’t feel like getting revenge but would reward them for the well-thought lie, on the contrary.
 Mind you.
 It’s not because I’m generous with a big heart.
-I feel rather uncomfortable about obvious lies, believing most of us do, don’t we?
+I think it’s because I can see distinct signs that they spent a lot of time and effort on preparation to deceive me.
+I feel rather uncomfortable about obvious lies and believe most of you would feel the same.
 Why do you think that is?

 Let’s start by defining what a lie is.
-Imagine a case where a girl drifting to a deserted island talked aloud to herself “I’m having a date tonight!”
+Imagine a case where a girl is alone in a deserted island.
+She is talking aloud to herself “I’m having a date tonight!”
 Is this a lie?
 I don’t think so, though being concerned about her state of mind.
 Let me give you another example.
 We’ve learned from history that all the nations will perish sooner or later, but we give credit to government notes (paper money).
 Do we live on a spectacular lie?
 Don’t you think there’s something that matters more than whether it may or may not be true?
-The point is whether it inflicts a loss to others or not, and so, I guess we feel rather uncomfortable about obvious lies because feeling underestimated as easy targets.
+The point is whether it inflicts a loss to others or not.
+I guess we feel rather uncomfortable about obvious lies because feeling underestimated as easy targets.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.